midlantica/LovelyBunchOfCoconuts/content/grifts/public-art-for-justice.md

 ---
 title: 'Public Art for Justice'
-claim: 'Public Art for Justice'
+grift: 'Public Art for Justice'
-translation: 'Graffiti as gospel.'
+decode: 'Graffiti as gospel.'
 ---